 Interface Uganda relies completely on donations and services from supporters and from fundraising efforts.
-Here are some of the people and companies who have regularly given us support:
+A huge thank you to all the individuals who regularly donate, and here are some of the people and companies who have regularly given us support:

 BAPRAS – BRITISH ASSOSCIATION OF PLASTIC AND RECONSTRUCTIVE SURGEONS